 Instructions

-Making gelato without an ice cream maker takes more time and more patience but your homemade gelato will be as good as the one bought in an Italian Gelateria!
+Making gelato without an ice cream maker takes a bit more time and patience, but the result is just as delicious as the one you’d get in a real Italian gelateria!

-Step 2) - Stir and continue to cook for about 5 minutes over very low heat.
+Step 2) - Keep stirring and let it cook gently for about 5 minutes over very low heat.

-Step 3) - Meanwhile, whip the egg yolks with the remaining sugar (75 grams, half the amount) until fluffy and frothy.
+Step 3) - Meanwhile, in a separate bowl, beat the egg yolks with the remaining 75 grams of sugar until the mixture is light, fluffy, and pale in color.

-Step 5) - Remove from the heat and add the cold heavy cream.
-Stir to mix all the ingredients.
+Step 5) - Remove the saucepan from the heat and stir in the cold heavy cream.
+Mix thoroughly until all ingredients are well combined.

 How to Make Chocolate Gelato WITH Ice Cream Maker